 Provisional programme outline

-- 5:00pm Opening words, Professor Panu Minkkinen (Helsinki)
+- 5.00pm Opening words, Professor Jeremy Gould (Helsinki) and Professor Panu Minkkinen (Helsinki)

-- 5:10pm Professor Mariana Valverde (Toronto), title tba
+- 5.10pm Professor Mariana Valverde (Toronto), ‘Who uses multi-scalar analysis?’

 In order to facilitate the discussion, you are encouraged to familiarise yourselves with the literature outlined below before the event.